2000 HUB5 English Evaluation Speech

 |Citation:||Linguistic Data Consortium.
 2000 HUB5 English Evaluation Speech LDC2002S09.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2002.|

-2000 HUB5 English Evaluation was developed by the Linguistic Data Consortium (LDC) and consists of English conversational telephone speech used in the 2000 HUB5 evaluation sponsored by NIST (National Institute of Standards and Technology).
+2000 HUB5 English Evaluation was developed by the Linguistic Data Consortium (LDC) and consists of approximately 11 hours of English conversational telephone speech used in the 2000 HUB5 evaluation sponsored by NIST (National Institute of Standards and Technology).

 The Hub5 evaluation series focused on conversational speech over the telephone with the particular task of transcribing conversational speech into text.
 Its goals were to explore promising new areas in the recognition of conversational speech, to develop advanced technology incorporating those ideas and to measure the performance of new technology.